Free Local Delivery- Albany, Leesburg, Smithville GA

 How do I pay for my cake?

 I accept all major Credit Cards, Debit Cards, PayPal, Square, CashApp and Cash.

 Text or email me for price quotes and ordering information.

 Wedding cake delivery is free in Albany and Leesburg.
 There is an additional fee to deliver to surrounding towns.
 You may pick up your wedding cake.
 My cakes travel extremely well but it is still scary to transport a stacked cake.
 I recommend delivery, simply to relieve this pressure on an already stressful day.
 Here are a few sample prices.
 Please call for information on specific destinations.

 How do I estimate the price of my cake?

 The pricing tab gives general prices for cakes and accessories.
-This price includes vanilla or chocolate cake and white icing.
+This price includes yellow or chocolate cake and white buttercream icing.
 Other flavors are available.

 When you let me know approximately how many people you need to serve, I will choose a cake size that comes the closest to serving this number of people.
 You pay per serving for what the cake actually serves.